siykim/academic-kickstart/content/home/experience.md

   date_end = "2017-01-31"
   description = """
   <br>
- * Assisted police office tasks at the United State, China, and Japan embassy in South Korea.
+ - Assisted police office tasks at the United State, China, and Japan embassy in South Korea.
- * Responsible for cross-training team members in all positions needed to run the squad efficiently and effectively
- * Performed a wide range of duties requiring strong organizational skills, analytical thinking, and persistence
+ - Responsible for cross-training team members in all positions needed to run the squad efficiently and effectively -Performed a wide range of duties requiring strong organizational skills, analytical thinking, and persistence
   """

   [[experience]]